tue-datastewards/research-data-management-handbook/docs/rdm-training.md

 ## **Tailored training on request**

 We offer trainings on request on RDM tailored to interests, specific needs and the level of knowledge of participants.
-Please contact us at: [**rdmsupport@tue.nl**](https://www.tue.nl/en/our-university/library/library-for-researchers-and-phds/research-data-management/rdm-training-and-courses) to discuss your request.
+Please [contact us](/docs/contact.md) to discuss your request.

 ## **Online RDM courses and lectures**